 Revenues of the Agency consist primarily of federal, state, and local cost reimbursable grants.
 The grants are conditional on the Agency incurring allowable expenses in performance of the grants.
 Grant revenue is recognized as support to the extent that the related expenses are incurred.
 Grant funds received in excess of expenses incurred result in the recognition of a refundable advance (liability) recorded on the balance sheet.
 Allowable expenses incurred in excess of grant funds received results in recognition of grants receivable (asset) recorded in accounts receivable on the statement of financial position.
-Government grants received from one Federal agency represented approximately 53% and 58% of the Agency's revenues during 2023 and 2022, respectively.
+Government grants received from one Federal agency represented approximately 56% and 53% of the Agency's revenues during 2024 and 2023, respectively.
+Government grants due from one Federal agency represented approximately 64% and 81% of the Agency's grant and contracts reimbursement receivable, during 2024 and 2023, respectively.